hpiercehoffman/AC215_FlavorFusion/README.md

 - This container is responsible for preprocessing and translating the LSARS dataset, which is in Chinese.
 - We use the Google Cloud Translate API to translate the text to English.
 This API provides free translation for the first 500,000 tokens, but after that, the price is $20 per 1 million tokens.
 We authenticate to the Cloud Translate API via our project's service account.
 - The inputs for this container are the following:
-    - Input and output filepaths (must be mounted in `docker-volumes`
+    - Input and output filepaths (must be mounted in `docker-volumes`)
     - Preprocessing parameters
     - Secrets file (contains service account credentials for Google Cloud)
 - The output of this container is a CSV file containing translated data.
 Since the data is large, we translate it in chunks and produce a CSV file for each chunk.
 We maintain the train-test split from the original dataset.
 1. `src/preprocess_lsars/preprocess_lsars.py` In this file, we process a specified set of JSON records from the LSARS dataset.
 We translate each record using the Google Cloud Translate API, and output a CSV file containing translated records.
 Each record consists of a unique identifier, a summary review, and a list of summarized reviews concatenated by a separator token.
+We also introduce capability to download raw data from GCP and upload outputs to GCP.
 1. `src/preprocess_lsars/Dockerfile` This docker sets up a `pipenv` virtual environment for data processing.
 In the file, we use our service account to connect to Google Cloud.
 We then create a user named `app` and install the required python packages from `src/preprocess_lsars/Pipfile`.
 1. `src/preprocess_lsars/docker-shell.sh` This script sets up a network so the Docker container can communicate with the outside world via ports.
 Next, the script builds our Docker container and uses `src/preprocess_lsars/docker-compose.yml` to set up the full container environment.